firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Next Release
 -   Changes
+    - General (Android): Made dynamic code files read only to comply with new Android 14 security requirements.
+This fixes a crash at API level 34+.
     - Analytics (iOS): Added InitiateOnDeviceConversionMeasurementWithPhoneNumber function to facilitate the [on-device conversion measurement](https://support.google.com/google-ads/answer/12119136) API.